jaceklaskowski/sbt-musical/README.md

 ## Usage

-First, open iTunes.
+First, open iTunes and pick a Library of your choice.

-Prefix arbitrary commands with ♪.
+Prefix arbitrary commands with ♪ (<kbd>Alt</kbd>+<kbd>266A</kbd>.
 This will play music while executing the command.

 ```
 > ♪ compile